Alopecia Areata Causes, Symptoms And Treatments

 ‘The condition occurs when white blood cells attack the cells of hair follicles, causing them to shrink and dramatically slow down hair production.’

-Medical studies only suggest that autoimmune diseases like alopecia occur when the genetic makeup of the person in combination with other particular biological conditions of the individual hinders the normal functioning of the hair follicles.
+Medical studies only suggest that autoimmune diseases like alopecia occur when the genetic makeup of the person, in combination with other particular biological conditions of the individual, hinders the normal functioning of the hair follicles.

 Autoimmune issues usually have a genetic conception.
 Children born to a parent with an autoimmune health condition are more likely to have the same problem as well.

-Normally the autoimmune situation may not result in alopecia….but sometimes a stressful event in life can stimulate the occurrence of this hair loss disease.
+Usually, the autoimmune situation may not result in alopecia….but sometimes a stressful event in life can stimulate the occurrence of this hair loss disease.

 Alopecia Areata Treatment